trusona/trusona-mobile-sdk-android/README.md

     @NonNull
     @Override
     public Integer fragmentContainerId() {
-        // todo: return the ID of the fragment container, i.e.: R.id.my_fragment_container. return 0;
+        // todo: return the ID of the ViewGroup in which the SDK will attempt to load the Passport
+        // scanner.
+This ID must be present in the layout of the Activity that's passed
+        // in as a parameter to the getPassportScanner method, and the Activity must have been
+        // brought into the foreground and be ready to host the Passport scanner.
+        // i.e.: R.id.my_passport_scanner_container.
+        return 0;
     }
 };